jaehyunjoo/IBP_Bayesian_Sparse_Latent_Factor_Model/README.md

 # Bayesian Sparse Latent Factor Model (work in pregress)

-**Currently, this code runs using the fixed number of latent factors with a limited usage of a IBP prior for imposing sparseness on factor loadings.**
+**Currently, this code runs using the fixed number of latent factors, utilizing an IBP prior only for imposing sparseness on factor loadings.**

-Bayesian Sparse Latent Factor Model using a IBP prior with a nonparametric modeling of the latent factor distribution.
+Bayesian Sparse Latent Factor Model using an IBP prior with a nonparametric modeling of the latent factor distribution.

 This code tries to implement a sparse multivriate latent factor model, with an extension for regression components based on covariates.
-It follows the model specifications in [Lucas et al.(2006)](http://ftp.stat.duke.edu/WorkingPapers/06-01.pdf) and [Carvalho et al. (2008)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3017385/) but I attempted to use a IBP prior instead of using a spike-slab prior used in the papers for a posterior inference on the number of latent factors.
+It follows the model specifications in [Lucas et al.(2006)](http://ftp.stat.duke.edu/WorkingPapers/06-01.pdf) and [Carvalho et al. (2008)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3017385/) but I attempted to use an IBP prior instead of using a spike-slab prior used in the papers for a posterior inference on the number of latent factors.

 This model imposes explicit sparseness on the factor loading matrix.
 A simple linear-gaussian model imposing sparseness on latent factors (factor scores) rather than on factor loadings is available in [IBP_Linear_Gaussian_Latent_Factor_Model](https://github.com/jaehyunjoo/IBP_Linear_Gaussian_Latent_Factor_Model).